industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 3. An `assert` statement will raise an `AssertionError` whenever the expression following it resolves to be `False`.

+!!!
+Note "What should a test test?"
+    Because DESDEO is currently mainly developed my researchers, we do not have the time or resources to implement tests in a systematic fashion.
+    I.e., unit tests for every single feature, and then more comprehensive tests.
+Instead, we have taken a code-coverage approach, where out goal is to write at least _some_ tests for all the code found in the code base that visits each line in the code at least once.
+    It is better to write a test that at least checks that a piece of code executes without error with some input.
+Even better if the output can be checked to be _logically correct_.
+And even even better, if multiple input and outputs of a piece of code and be checked.

+    A bare minimum test would look something like the following

+    ```python
+    def test_no_error():
+        double(5)
+    ```

+    An optimal test like this:

+    ```python
+    def test_correct_output():
+        output = double(5)
+        expected = 10

+        assert output == expected
+    ```

+    And in an ideal case we would have multiple tests like the above for other inputs as well, and more logical checks, e.g.,

+    ```python
+    def test_sign():
+        output = double(-4)
+        expected = 8

+        assert is_positive(output) # (1)!
+        assert output == expected
+    ```

+    1. This is just some function that checks that a number is positive, returning `True` if it is, otherwise it returns `False`.

 In the example, we have defined a test case `test_feature_correct_output`, where we check that the output of `double` given the argument `5` is `10`.
 If not, the test will raise and `AssertionError` and the test will not pass.
-A passing test is such that it does not raise _any_ erros.
+A passing test is such that it does not raise _any_ errors.
 We have also utilized the _decorator_ `@pytest.mark.feature`, which tells pytest that this test has been marked with the mark `feature`.
 Marks should be registered in the configuration of pytest, which can be found in the `pyproject.toml` file's section `[tool.pytest.ini_options]`.
+Each mark should be registerered only once, and can be re-utilized as many times as needed.
 Multiple test cases can have the same mark, or multiple marks.
-Marks are a useful way to not run all tests each time we run pytest, but to run only a subset of them, which are relevant to the changes we have made when implementing a new feature, for instance.
+Marks are a useful way to not run all tests each time we run pytest, but to run only a subset of them, which are relevant to the changes we have made when implementing for a new feature, for instance.
 We can then run the test with the command

 ```bash
 $ pytest -m feature # (1)!
 ```

 1. The option `-m feature` tells pytest to only run tests with the mark `feature`.
+To exclude tests with mark, and run every other test instead, we can, for instance, issue the command `pytest -m "not feature"`, which would run all tests that are _not_ marked with the mark `feature`.

 The output of pytest will be very explicit whether the test is passing or not.
 We can also run all the tests (that have not been explicitly marked to be skipped), with the